Overview

 (Mon class)

-latency, monitoring, privacy; demo clinic
+latency, monitoring, HIPAA/privacy; live demo practice

 ps4 due